-A word of warning: I've found from my experience in wellness and nutrition consulting that for extremely lean individuals with low essential body fat stores, people prone to eating disorders, and women who deal with adrenal fatigue or hormonal imbalances, the risks and stresses of fasting outweigh any benefits.
+A word of warning: I've found from my experience in wellness and nutrition consulting that for extremely lean individuals with low essential body fat stores, people prone to eating disorders, and women who deal with hormonal imbalances, the risks and stresses of fasting outweigh any benefits.

 But when it comes to choosing anti-inflammatory foods, things are not exactly clearcut.
 Some foods have a combination of inflammation-producing and inflammation-reducing factors.
 An orange, for example, contains antioxidants that can fight inflammation, but also contains natural sugars that can have a mild inflammatory effect.
 Beef is another good example.
 A nice cut of steak contains mildly inflammatory saturated fats, but also has a high amount of anti-inflammatory monounsaturated fats.

-A good way to cut through the confusion is InflammationFactor.com, an excellent website that actually gives an “Inflammation Factor” (IF) for food.
+A resource for cutting through the confusion is InflammationFactor.com, an excellent website that actually gives an “Inflammation Factor” (IF) for food.
 The IF Rating system allows you to take a quick glance at whether a specific food is going an inflammatory or anti-inflammatory effect, and to determine the inflammatory potential of entire meals or recipes, you can simply total up the IF Ratings of the individual foods.

 Some convenient anti-inflammatory foods include:

 - Pineapple – Pineapple is rich in a proteolytic enzyme called bromelain, which produces substances that help fight pain and inflammation.